foremast/foremast/_docs/lambda_events.rst

 ``rule_description``
 *********************

-Description of the rule being created
+Description of the rule being created.

     | *Required*: False

 Cloudwatch Log Event
 ~~~~~~~~~~~~~~~~~~~~

-A lambda event that triggers off a Cloudwatch log action
+A lambda event that triggers off a Cloudwatch log action.

 ``log_group``
 *************

-The name of the log group to monitor
+The name of the log group to monitor.

     | *Required*: True
     | *Example*: ``"/aws/lambda/test_function"``